10. Execution threads

 }

-- lines 8-10: we give a name to the thread that executes the [Main] method
+- lines 8-10: give a name to the thread executing the [Main] method

-- Lines 13–21: We create 5 threads and execute them.
-The thread references are stored in an array so they can be retrieved later.
-Each thread executes the Display method from lines 27–35.
+- lines 13-21: 5 threads are created and executed.
+Thread references are stored in an array for later retrieval.
+Each thread executes the Poster lines 27-35.

-- line 20: thread #i is launched.
+- line 20: thread no. i is started.
 This operation is non-blocking.
-Thread #i will run in parallel with the [Main] method thread that launched it.
+Thread n° i will run in parallel with the [Main] method thread that launched it.

-- Lines 27–35: The [Display] method performs displays.
+- lines 27-35: the [Display] method makes displays.
 It displays the name of the thread executing it, as well as the start and end times of execution.

-- Line 31: Any thread executing the [Display] method will pause for 1 second.
-The processor will then be handed over to another thread waiting for the processor.
-At the end of the 1-second pause, the paused thread will become a candidate for the processor.
-It will receive it when its turn comes.
-This depends on various factors, including the priority of the other threads waiting for the processor.
+- line 31: any thread executing the [Display] method will stop for 1 second.
+The processor will then be given to another thread waiting for a processor.
+At the end of the stop second, the stopped thread will be a candidate for the processor.
+It will get it when its turn comes.
+This depends on various factors, including the priority of other threads waiting for the processor.

 The results are as follows:

-- First, we see that starting a thread’s execution is not blocking.
-The Main method started the execution of 5 threads in parallel and finished executing before them.
+- first of all, we can see that launching the execution of a thread is not blocking.
+The Main launched the execution of 5 threads in parallel and completed its execution before them.
 The operation

-starts the execution of thread tasks[i], but once this is done, execution immediately continues with the next statement without waiting for the thread to finish.
+starts thread execution tasks[i] but once this has been done, execution continues immediately with the next instruction, without waiting for the thread to finish executing.

-- All created threads must execute the Display method.
+- all threads created must execute the Affiche.
 The execution order is unpredictable.
-Even though in the example, the execution order appears to follow the order of execution requests, no general conclusions can be drawn from this.
-The operating system here has 6 threads and one processor.
-It will allocate the processor to these 6 threads according to its own rules.
+Although in the example the order of execution seems to follow the order of execution requests, no general conclusions can be drawn from this.
+The operating system has ici 6 threads and one processor.
+It will distribute the processor to these 6 threads according to its own rules.

-- The results show an effect of the Sleep method.
-In the example, thread 0 is the first to execute the Affiche method.
-The start-of-execution message is displayed, and then it executes the Sleep method , which suspends it for 1 second.
-It then loses the processor, which becomes available to another thread.
-The example shows that thread 1 will obtain it.
+- the results are a consequence of the method Sleep.
+In the example, thread 0 is the first to execute method Affiche.
+The start-of-execution message is displayed, and then it executes the Sleep which suspends it for 1 second.
+It then loses the processor, which becomes available for another thread.
+The example shows that thread 1 will get it.
 Thread 1 will follow the same path as the other threads.
-When thread 0’s one-second sleep period ends, its execution can resume.
-The system grants it the processor, and it can complete the execution of the Affiche method.
+When thread 0's second of sleep is over, its execution can resume.
+The system gives it the processor and it can finish executing method Affiche.

-Let’s modify our program to end the Main method with the following instructions:
+Let's modify our program to terminate the Main with the instructions :

 // stop all threads